justinethier/husk-scheme/README.markdown

 - Basic IO functions
 - Standard library of Scheme functions
 - Hygenic Macros: High-level macros via define-syntax - work in progress
+- Full numeric tower - work in progress, targeted to include support for parsing/storing types (exact, inexact, etc), support for operations on these types as well as mixing types, other constraints from spec.
 - Hash tables, as specified by [SRFI 69](http://srfi.schemers.org/srfi-69/srfi-69.html) - work in progress
 - Read-Eval-Print-Loop (REPL) interpreter